-I am porting our product's database to SQLite from another product that supported Guids.
-As we know, SQLite does not support Guids.
-I've got created an entity framework 6 model from my database (database first) and I need to build a query from C# that compares the Guid to one passed from the code.
+I am converting the database of our product from another one that supported Guids to SQLite.
+Guids are not supported by SQLite, as is well known.
+I have an entity framework 6 model that I constructed from my database (database first), and I need to write a C# query that compares the Guid to one passed from the code.

 context.MyEntity.Where( x => x.GuidColumn == new Guid("xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx") )